vladigleba/vladigleba.github.io/source/_posts/2013-11-14-using-mapbox-with-ruby-on-rails.markdown

 <link href="http://api.tiles.mapbox.com/mapbox.js/v1.0.2/mapbox.css" rel="stylesheet" />
 ```

-When I wrote this code, the latest version of the MapBox JavaScript API was 1.0.2, so my links above reflect that.
+When I wrote this code, the latest version of the MapBox JavaScript API was 1.0.2, and my links above reflect that.
 See their [documentation](https://www.mapbox.com/mapbox.js/overview/) for the current latest version and update your links accordingly.

 ## Initializing the Map